What is a 529 plan?

 Use at Schools Anywhere

-529 funds can be used at any accredited university, college or vocational school nationwide and more than 400 schools abroad.
+You can use 529 funds for any accredited university, college, or vocational school nationwide and more than 400 schools abroad.
 Basically, any institution eligible to participate in a federal student aid program qualifies.
-A 529 plan can be used to pay for tuition, certain room and board costs, computers and related technology expenses as well as fees, books, supplies, and other equipment.
+A 529 plan can be used to pay for tuition, certain room and board costs, computers and related technology expenses, as well as fees, books, supplies, and other equipment.

-The TCJA law of 2017 expanded the use of 529 funds and allowed parents to use up to $10,000 annually per student for tuition expenses at a public, private or religious elementary, middle, or high school.
-However, please check with your 529 plan as not all states passed that provision
+The TCJA law of 2017 expanded the use of 529 funds.
+It allowed parents to use up to $10,000 annually per student for tuition expenses at a public, private, or religious elementary, middle, or high school.
+However, please check with your 529 plan, as not all states passed that provision.

 Smaller Impact on Scholarship and Financial Aid